proximax-storage/xpx-chain-devportal-docs/docs/protocol/node.md

 title: Node
 ---

-The Sirius-Chain platform is built from a network of nodes.
+The Sirius Chain platform is built from a network of nodes.
 These nodes provide a powerful, stable, and secure platform where Smart Assets transactions are conducted, searched, and immutably logged to the blockchain ledger.

 ![Four Layer Architecture](/img/four-layer-architecture.png "Four Layer Architecture")